MeVisLab/examples/mevislab.github.io/content/examples/data_objects/contours/example1/index.md

 ![Screenshot](/examples/data_objects/contours/example1/image.png)

 ## Summary
-+ Contours are stored as their own abstract data type called Contour Segmented Objects (often abbreviated to *CSO*).
++ Contours are stored as their own abstract data type called Contour Segmentation Objects (often abbreviated to *CSO*).
-+ The `SoEditor` module group contains several useful modules to create, interact with or modify CSOs.
++ The `SoCSO\*Editor` module group contains several useful modules to create, interact with or modify CSOs.
 + Created CSOs are temporarily stored and can be managed using the `CSOManager`.

 # Download